This article is part of the series "[Podcast] “Hacked Again” Author Scott Schober". Check out the rest:

 Scott Schober: I think it’s an issue for everyone because to some degree everybody has credit card storage for a period of time.
 And be it on premise, be it physical, be it a receipt.
 What we have done beyond what the standard mandate says, we do shred with micro shredder old documents.
 So, a customer will call me up a week later, a month later, a year later, and I’m gonna say, “I’m sorry, I need to get your credit card again.”
 We do it over the phone, traditionally.
 We say, “Do not email us.
 Do not fax us your credit card,” even though many people like to do that, there’s risks on many fronts obviously why you should not do that.

 A lot of companies also, you have to keep in mind, it’s important to realize that they’re storing a lot of their information in the cloud.
 Claim to be secure, claim to be encrypted, it’s a remote server.
 I always ask the question, “Do you know where the physical location of that server is?”
 And most people say, “No.” “Do you realize that there is redundancy and backup of that?”
 “Well, no.” “And do you realize that somewhere in the process that data may not all be encrypted, as they say?”
 “No, I didn’t realize that.”
 So, to me, I’m very, very cautious.
-What we do use is for online commerce store, none of the employees within my organization have received a credit card.
+What we do use is for online commerce store, none of the employees within my organization ever see the credit card.

 And that allows some transparency and, I think, some security.
 So, you keep it out of our hands, they can buy online.
 We never are in possession of their physical credit card, or expiration date, or links to their account.
 And that, I think, is important that you can keep that level of security, and it actually helps customers.
 I’ve had a couple customers say, “You know what, you guys do it right.
 I can just go online and buy it.
 There’s no extra cost or this or that.
 It’s simple to purchase on your store, and I know nobody’s holding that credit card.”
 I say, “Great.”